ytgov/asset-apps/README.md

 ```
 docker-compose -f docker-compose.dev.yaml up

-# or if you can run bash
+# or if you can run ruby
 bin/dev up
 ```